Bi-fold doors or really big shutters? How about repurposed bi-fold doors?!

-I sealed these with Minwax Polycrylic.
+I sealed these with polycrylic.
 No way I was waxing all of those louvers. ;)

 I really didn’t want to seal them at all.
 I was really liking the “chalky” weathered look they had but in the end I was worried they’d get marked up with kids going in and out those french doors.